Guardians vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Josh Naylor and the Cleveland Guardians will see Dane Dunning at the rubber for the Texas Rangers in the second game of a three-game series, Saturday at 6:10 PM ET.
+Max Scherzer takes the mound for the Texas Rangers on Sunday at Progressive Field against Jose Ramirez and the Cleveland Guardians.
+First pitch is at 1:40 PM ET.

-The Rangers are -105 moneyline underdogs for this matchup with the favorite Guardians (-115).
-The over/under is 8 runs for the game.
+The Rangers have been listed as +105 moneyline underdogs in this matchup with the favored Guardians (-125).
+The total is 8 runs for this contest.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.